 mcp-memory

-A drop-in replacement for Anthropic's MCP Memory server — with SQLite persistence, vector embeddings, and semantic search.
+A drop-in replacement for Anthropic's MCP Memory server -- with SQLite persistence, vector embeddings, semantic search, and Limbic Scoring for dynamic ranking.

 Why?
 The original server writes the entire knowledge graph to a JSONL file on every operation, with no locking or atomic writes.
 Under concurrent access (multiple MCP clients), this causes data corruption.
 This server replaces that with a proper SQLite database.